vuejs/router/.github/contributing.md

 - Make sure tests pass!

-- Commit messages must follow the [commit message convention](./commit-convention.md) so that changelogs can be automatically generated.
+- Commit messages must follow the [commit message convention](./commit-convention.md) so that the changelog can be automatically generated.
 Commit messages are automatically validated before commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [yorkie](https://github.com/yyx990803/yorkie)).

 - No need to worry about code style as long as you have installed the dev dependencies - modified files are automatically formatted with Prettier on commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [yorkie](https://github.com/yyx990803/yorkie)).